ayush9398/blog/_posts/2020-05-19-Kubernetes-in-layman-language.md

 Layman - a person without professional or specialized knowledge in a particular subject.

-That what I was when I started with my Kubernetes journey!
+That's what I was when I started with my Kubernetes journey!
 I knew a little about docker so, Kubernetes was alien to me, except for a fact that it has something to do with containers and was like docker.
 But when I got to know about it more, I could applaud the mindful engineers who came upon this marvellous structure.

 Let's dive into it then!